Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: Discussion

 \textbf{Resource Identification}: The numerous simulators discussed in this paper highlight the challenges newcomers face when selecting the most suitable simulator for their research.
 The demand for resources to streamline the selection process is clear.
 This guided the authors' choice to write a survey to assist researchers and developers in navigating the diverse landscape of simulators and making well-informed choices.

 \textbf{Accessibility and Maintenance}: When selecting a simulator, it is crucial to weigh factors like accessibility and maintainability.
-The simulator's licensing has a significant impact on its utility and adaptability to specific research requirements.
-Simulators lacking open-source availability, a free proprietary license, or an academic license can pose obstacles to replicating the work.
-Moreover, when essential modifications to the simulator's source code are necessary due to missing features, open-source simulators are preferable, unless the simulator's development team are highly responsive to incorporating these changes.
+The simulator's licensing has a significant impact on its utility and adaptability to research requirements.
+Simulators lacking open-source availability, a free proprietary license, or an academic license, can pose obstacles to replicating work.
+We encourage researchers to understand the license restrictions for a chosen simulator.
+Additionally, open-source simulators can be preferable when custom modifications to the simulator's source code are necessary due to missing features.
 Furthermore, evaluating the long-term sustainability of a simulator is essential.
 A simulator that is no longer actively maintained may become unstable on newer operating systems and may lack updated integration support for middleware like \acs{ROS}.
-In such situations, researchers might find themselves allocating valuable time and effort to maintain the simulator, diverting resources from their actual experiments.
+This can cause researchers to divert valuable time and effort from their experiments to maintaining the simulator.